-WASHINGTON/BALTIMORE (BBN) — The rise and fall of Baltimore-based SmartCEO Media – the 15-year-old event and business magazine – is a glaring example of stark contrast between the downward mobility of white flight suburbs and the resurgence of the Urban economies in the United States.
+BALTIMORE/CHARLOTTESVILLE (BBN) — (Updated on September 7, 2017 to add interview National Association for the Advancement of Colored People (NAACP) Interim President and CEO Derrick Johnson and Charlottesville video footage and interviews) The rise and fall of Baltimore-based SmartCEO – the 15-year-old event and business magazine – is a glaring example of the contrast between the downward mobility of white flight suburbs and the resurgence of urban economies in the United States.

 [AOL co-founder and Revolution Growth co-Founder Ted Leonsis speaks to Capitol Intelligence/BBN using CI Glass at National Press Club in Washington, DC.
 Dec.
 5, 2014]